voicebase/voicebase-docs/docs/how-to-guides/aligner.md

 ```

-When processing is complete on the media, you will receive the plain text transcript transcribed by Voicebase.
+When processing is complete on the media, you will receive the plain text transcript transcribed by VoiceBase.
 Save it to an ascii text file named `transcript.txt`.

 ```
 Old transcript in file.